MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/update-cluster.md

 ## Configure Cluster-Aware Updating

 To use CAU, you must first install the **Failover Clustering** feature in Windows Server on each cluster node, using either Windows Admin Center or PowerShell, and [create and validate a failover cluster](/windows-server/failover-clustering/create-failover-cluster#create-a-failover-cluster-by-using-windows-powershell).
-You must also install the **Failover Clustering Tools**, which are part of the **Remote Server Administration Tools** and are installed by default when you install the Failover Clustering feature using Windows Admin Center (is this true)?
+You must also install the **Failover Clustering Tools**, which are part of the **Remote Server Administration Tools (RSAT)** and are installed by default when you install the Failover Clustering feature using Windows Admin Center **(is this true)?**

 CAU has two plug-ins:

-- The **Microsoft.WindowsUpdatePlugin** installs downloads from Windows Update (WU) and offline sources like WSUS
+- The **Microsoft.WindowsUpdatePlugin** installs downloads from Windows Update and offline sources like WSUS
 - The **Microsoft.HotfixPlugin** enables custom sources such as OEM-specific feature updates

 ### Install Failover Clustering and Failover Clustering Tools using PowerShell